astriaorg/astria/specs/execution-api.md

 file.
 If this is configured to a higher level of commitment, no action will be taken upon receiving lower commitments.

-`ExecuteBlock` is called to create a new rollup chain block when the `execution_commitment_level` has been reached for a given block.
+`ExecuteBlock` is called to create a new rollup block when the `execution_commitment_level` has been reached for a given block.
 Upon receipt of a new block, the conductor calls `UpdateCommitmentState` to update the commitment at the level of the `execution_commitment_level` and any level above